ITANAGAR, Jul 28: All Kurung Kumey District Group D Welfare Association appealed

 NEW DELHI, Jul 28: Akhil Bhartiya Vidyarthi Parishad (ABVP) Arunachal Pradesh participated

-As a part of the programme, the ABVP activists submitted a 13-
+As a part of the programme, the ABVP activists submitted a 13-point memorandum to

 Chairing the meeting, K.Rangmo, DDSE, called upon the Resource Teachers and Volunteers